criteo/eslint-plugin-criteo/README.md

 npm install eslint eslint-plugin-criteo --save-dev
 ```

+Like any library, keep it updated to make sure your project follows the latest coding recommendations.

 ## Usage

 Add `criteo` to the plugins section of your `.eslintrc` configuration file and apply: